Uno-Takashi/Targeted-Universal-Adversarial-Perturbation/README.md

 python demo_inception.py -i data/test_img.png
 ```
 This will download the pre-trained model, and show the image without and with universal perturbation with the estimated labels.
-In this example, the pre-computed universal perturbation in `data/universal.npy` is used.
+In this example, the pre-computed targeted universal perturbation in `data/universal.npy` is used.
+This Perturbation tageted kit fox class.

 ### Computing a universal perturbation for your model